 The manner in which you will be reimbursed for your lodging and meals depends on the location and duration of your trip.
 Travelers are either given a per diem rate (for international trips or domestic assignments over 30 days) or, more commonly, a set Meal and Incidental Expenses (M&IE) maximum.

 If Your Trip is Within the Continental U.S. and Shorter Than 30 Days

-In this situation, there is no set daily maximum for lodging, and you will be reimbursed according to the University of California's Meal and Incidental Expenses (M&IE) guideline for meals.
+The daily maximum for lodging is $275 per night (before taxes and fees - effective Oct.
+15, 2017), and you will be reimbursed according to the University of California's Meal and Incidental Expenses (M&IE) guideline for meals.
 M&IE sets the daily maximum you can be reimbursed for meals and tips.

-- When booking lodging, use Connexxus to take advantage of UC-negotiated rates and potentially other benefits like later checkout times or free upgrades.
+- When booking lodging, use ConnexUC to take advantage of UC-negotiated rates and potentially other benefits like later checkout times or free upgrades.

-- There is no set daily maximum for lodging, but you should only rent a single room and the cost must be reasonable for the location and nature of the trip.
+- The lodging cap is $275 per night (before taxes and fees), but you should only rent a single room and the cost must be reasonable for the location and nature of the trip.

 - It is customary to stay at the hotel where the conference is being held, but consider alternative hotels for your conference stay that could save the University money and give you more flexibility in your plans.

 - You won't be reimbursed for in-room charges such as gym or movie fees.

 - An expense for lodging within the vicinity of your home or headquarters is generally not eligible for reimbursement unless an early start time is combined with a distance greater than 40 miles from the headquarters or home, whichever is closest.